 \subsubsection{From holomorphic Jacobi to homogeneous holomorphic Poisson manifolds}

 Let $L \to X$ be a holomorphic line bundle over a complex manifold $X = (M,j)$ and let $L^\ast$ be its complex dual.
-In the following we denote by $\widetilde M$ the \emph{slit complex dual} of $L$, i.e. $\widetilde M := L^\ast \smallsetminus 0$ (beware that in the previous section, we denoted by the same symbol $\widetilde M$ a different object, namely the \emph{slit real dual} of a \emph{real} line bundle).
-The real manifold $\widetilde M$ is equipped with a complex structure $\widetilde j $ induced by the complex structure on $L$, so that $\widetilde X = (\widetilde M, \widetilde j)$ is a holomorphic principal bundle over $X$ with structure group the multiplicative $\C^\times := \C \smallsetminus {0}$.
+In the following we denote by $\widetilde M$ the \emph{slit complex dual} of $L$, i.e. $\widetilde M := L^\ast \smallsetminus \{0 \}$ (beware that in the previous section, we denoted by the same symbol $\widetilde M$ a different object, namely the \emph{slit real dual} of a \emph{real} line bundle).
+The real manifold $\widetilde M$ is equipped with a complex structure $\widetilde j $ induced by the complex structure on $L$, so that $\widetilde X = (\widetilde M, \widetilde j)$ is a holomorphic principal bundle over $X$ with structure group the multiplicative $\C^\times := \C \smallsetminus \{0\}$.
 Denote by $p : \widetilde X \to X$ the projection.
 Let $H \in \Gamma (T^{1,0} \widetilde X)$ be the restriction to $\widetilde X$ of the holomorphic Euler vector field on $L^\ast$.
 Then $H$ is the fundamental vector field corresponding to the canonical generator $1$ in the complex Lie algebra $\C$ of the structure group $\C^\times$.
 It is easy to see that $H = \frac{1}{2} (\eta -i \widetilde j \eta)$, where $\eta \in \mathfrak X (\widetilde M)$ is the (restriction of) the real Euler vector field of the real (rank $2$) vector bundle $L^\ast \to M$.

 \begin{proposition} A holomorphic Jacobi bracket $J \equiv \{-,-\}$ on $L \to X$ determines canonically a homogeneous holomorphic Poisson structure $(\Pi, H)$ on $\widetilde X$.
-Additionally, $J$ comes from a complex contact structure (see Example \ref{ex:cc}) if and only if $\Pi$ comes from a complex symplectic structure. \end{proposition}
+Additionally, $J$ comes from a holomorphic contact structure (see Example \ref{ex:cc}) if and only if $\Pi$ comes from a holomorphic symplectic structure. \end{proposition}